AdaptableTools/connectifi-fdc3-demo/README.md

 AdapTable provides comprehensive [FDC3 functionality](https://docs.adaptabletools.com/guide/handbook-fdc3) including ability to raise and listen to Intents and broadcast and listen to Context.

-It requires AdapTable Version 16.0.3 and higher (and AG Grid 30.0 and higher).
+> The app requires AdapTable Version 16.0.3 and higher (and AG Grid 30.0 and higher)

-## The Demo
+## The Demo App

 The app leverages the Connectifi Sandbox to show how to use the FDC3 capabilities in AdapTable to interop with other applications it widgets.